earth-mover/icechunk/docs/docs/faq.md

 Solving these problems in one go via a powerful, open-source, Rust-based library will bring massive benefits to the cloud-native scientific data community.

+## Where does the name "Icechunk" come from?

+Icechunk was inspired partly by [Apache Iceberg](https://iceberg.apache.org/), a popular cloud-native table format.
+However, instead of storing tabular data, Icechunk stores multidimensional arrays, for which the individual unit of storage is the _chunk_.

 ## When should I use Icechunk?